tomrummet/dotfiles/README.md

 ### Windows

-Usage of this dotfiles repository requires WSL2.
+Usage of this dotfiles repository expects WSL2.

 #### Alacritty